-This is a major focus of our lab and both Dareon and Karim MS thesis are focussing on coral population genomics for their thesis research (see team).
+This is a major focus of our lab and most graduate sutdent thesis (e.g. Dareon, Karim and Joe) focus on coral population genomics (see team).

 We are using experiments to induce coral bleaching in aquaria experiment to characterize the molecular processes that allow corals to survive and adapt to stressful environmental conditions.
 Most of these projects are conducted in collaboration with the Lemer Lab.

 The Nautilus is one of the most iconic marine invertebrates and an important model system for evolutionary biologist and paleontologists, among others.
 We are using genomic tools to analyze the evolution and phylogeography of Nautilus across the species distribution range.
 We currently work on the discriptions of several new Nautilus species based on Combosch et al 2017.

 Coral reproduction is of major interest, not only to improve our understanding of the basic biology of reef corals but also for their management and restoration.
 We are studying the reproductive characteristics of several coral species, using aquarium experiments and genetic tools.

 Gordon Research Conference: Marine Molecular Ecology, Hong Kong

 - Combosch D.J.: Population genomics of reef corals in Guam.

 - Rios D.* & D.J.
 Combosch: Population Genomics of Acropora pulchra in Guam.

 - Rios K.**, D. Rios, K. Primov, J. Fernandez, A. Fuentes, D. Burdick & D.J.
 Combosch: Barcoding and phylogenetic analyses of reef-building Porites corals.